 While studies have shown that alcohol can have a positive effect on back pain caused by degenerative disc disease, it cannot solve this condition or provide lasting healing.

 It’s important to find a treatment that is able to address annular tears, sealing them to prevent further leaking and allowing the tears to heal so that you can find lasting relief from degenerative disc disease.
 The Discseel® Procedure is a treatment known to be able to do both these things.
-Using a natural fibrin biologic known to encourage healing tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.
+Using Fibrin, an FDA-approved substance that is used off-label, known to encourage healing tissue growth in other parts of the body, the Discseel® Procedure allows spinal disc tissue to grow and heal itself.

 If you’re ready to get lasting relief from degenerative disc disease pain through a non-surgical, minimally invasive treatment that won’t limit your mobility, apply for the Discseel® Procedure today and find out if you’re a candidate for this life-changing procedure.